someengineering/resoto.com/blog/2022/05-17-a-walk-in-the-graph/index.md

 This diagram shows how the different kinds of possible resources are connected to each other in the graph.
 This does not mean that all of these resources have to exist in your infrastructure, it shows how they would be connected in case they exist.

 A droplet, for example, can have volumes, snapshots, or floating IPs, which are direct successors of the node.
-If we want to know which volumes are attached to a droplet, we will walk the graph outbound by one step.
+If we want to know which volumes are attached to a droplet, we will traverse the graph outbound by one step.
 Since this could yield volumes, snapshots, and floating IPs, as seen in the diagram, we need to filter the resulting list to only keep the volumes.
 Let's assume we have a specific droplet with id `289061882`, where we want to know all attached volumes:

 ![Droplet to Volume](img/droplet-volume.svg)